dcaugher/sonic-mgmt/README.md

 ### GitHub Workflow

-We're following basic GitHub Flow.
+We're following basic GitHub Flow!
 If you have no idea what we're talking about, check out [GitHub's official guide](https://guides.github.com/introduction/flow/).
 Note that merge is only performed by the repository maintainer.

 Guide for performing commits: